Lattice Random Walk Discretisations of Stochastic Differential Equations: Experiments

 where $x_1 \sim \mathrm{N}(x \mid 0, \sigma_1^2)$, $x_i \sim \mathrm{N}(x \mid x_1, 1)$, $y_{ij} \sim \text{Poisson}(e^{x_i})$, for $i=2,\ldots,d+1$ and $j=1,\ldots,J$.

-Following~\cite{livingstone2024skew} we set $d=51$ but only consider $x_0$ as an interest parameter, we set $J=5$ and $\sigma_0 = 10$.
+Following~\cite{iguchi2024skew} we set $d=51$ but only consider $x_0$ as an interest parameter, we set $J=5$ and $\sigma_0 = 10$.
 We set underlying true parameters $x^*_0 = 5$ and sample the rest $x^*_i \sim \mathrm{N}(x \mid x^*_0, 1)$.
 We initiate the discretisations at the true parameters (therefore do not apply a burn-in) and run for 50k steps.
 The posterior distribution in $x_0$ is well concentrated around the true parameter $x_0^*$ and thus we report the mean squared error from the ergodic mean of the generated samples and the true parameter.
 For each stepsize, we repeat each trajectory generation 100 times with different seeds.
 As above we set $\delta_x = \sqrt{2\delta_t}$ using the rule of thumb \eqref{eq:rot} justified in Figure~\ref{fig:delta_x}.

-We can see from Figure~\ref{fig:poisson} that the LRW discretisation performs well across all stepsizes whereas the error in the Euler-Maruyama discretisation explodes for larger stepsizes, as also observed in prior works \cite{hutzenthaler2011strong, livingstone2024skew}.
+We can see from Figure~\ref{fig:poisson} that the LRW discretisation performs well across all stepsizes whereas the error in the Euler-Maruyama discretisation explodes for larger stepsizes, as also observed in prior works \cite{hutzenthaler2011strong, iguchi2024skew}.

-\subsection{Diffusion model}
+\subsection{Diffusion Model}

 In this experiment we deploy lattice random walk discretisation to a large-scale state-of-the-art image generation model.
 We use the popular Stable Diffusion 3.5 model~\cite{esser2024scaling} which has over 8 billion parameters.
 Stable Diffusion 3.5 is technically a flow-matching model~\cite{karras2022elucidating} and differs in training than that of a continuous-time diffusion model~\cite{song2020score}.
 This class of models are usually viewed as a deterministic ordinary differential equation at inference time.
-However, as described in Appendix~\ref{sec:from_flows_to_sdes}, flow-matching models can be recast as SDEs of the form
+However, as described in Appendix~\ref{sec:from_flows_to_sdes} (which expands on the exposition from \cite{karras2022elucidating}), flow-matching models can be recast as SDEs of the form

 where $s(x,t)$ is the learnt score function, $\varsigma(t)$ is a noise schedule (also determined by the model training), $\dot{\varsigma}(t)$ is its time derivative and $\alpha(t)$ is a tuning parameter that controls the level of noise added during the trajectory.
 Remarkably the marginal distributions $p(x,t)$ are the same for all choices of $\alpha(t) \geq 0$~\cite{karras2022elucidating}.